continuouspipe/continuouspipe/documentation/content/configuration/tasks-build.md

 ContinuousPipe is getting parameters from your `docker-compose.yml` file.
 The `image` is the only required value if you have such a Docker Compose file.

 {{< warning title="Warning" >}}
 Always think carefully before pushing your images to a public Docker repository.
 If you are using a private Git repository or your build contains secrets (e.g. Github token, database passwords) then you need to ensure that you use a private Docker repository.
-[Docker Hub](https://hub.docker.com/billing-plans/) and [Quay.io](https://quay.io/plans/) both offer private repositories.
+[Docker Hub](https://hub.docker.com/billing-plans/) and [Quay.io](https://quay.io/plans/) both offer private repositories as part of their subscription plans.
 {{< /warning >}}

 ## Naming Strategy